MohammedKamle/browserstack-kickstart/README.md

 # browserstack-examples-jasmine-selenium-webdriver
-Example Repository for running tests using Jasmine and Selenium Webdriver
+Example Repository for running tests using Jasmine and Selenium Webdriver</br>
+Run the ```test-runner.js``` to execute spec files in parallel